andrige/neurosis/README.md

  Modify theme and add blog, page
 --------------------------------

-1. In the 'config.php' file in 'site/' you'll find many useful fields to modify your theme:
+1. In the 'config.php' file in the 'site/' folder you'll find many useful fields to modify your theme:

   a.
 Enable debug output texts.

-    i.
 E.g. set "$ne->config['debug']['display-neurosis'] = false;" to true.

   b.
 Create new menus.

-    i.
      Look for '$ne->config['menus'] = array(' and the list beneath.
 To get started you can try adding/changing entries under the 'my-navbar'.
 Try adding this text:
      'login' => array('label'=>'Login','url'=>'user/login'),

   c.
 Set logotype url, footer text, header title, the content of navigation menus.
-      These under [d] are found at the bottom of the 'config.php' document.
+     You'll find these settings at the bottom of 'config.php'.

-    i.
+  d.
 You can change logo image by replacing the 'logo.png' in 'site/themes/neat' folder.

+2. You can modify the existing theme by editing the file 'style.css' at 'site/themes/style.css'.

-2. You can change the look of the parent theme, 'grid', by using the admin functions.
+3. You can change the look of the parent theme, 'grid', by using the admin functions.
    These changes to the parent theme will carry over to your sub-theme which you can find in the 'site/' folder.
-Visit the theme-page for more info.
+Be sure to set the folder 'themes/grid/' to CHMOD 777, and be wary that it's not entirely sure what causes it to work or not.
+One way is to try deleting the 'style.css' file and let the framework recompile a new one for you.